-We recommend wearing shorts, a singlet and bare feet to your first pole class.
+We recommend wearing shorts (basic running shorts are fine), a singlet and bare feet to your first pole class.
 Pole dancing requires some skin-on-pole friction - you need to be able to grip the pole to climb and to do some of the spins.
 You are welcome to wear heels if you wish, especially in the Pole Grooves classes.

 We understand that wearing shorts might be a bit intimidating to start with, but rest assured that everyone is the same boat.
 We have women of all body types attending pole classes.

 Please remove all jewellery before class, especially rings, as they could damage the surface of our poles.

 Try not to use oily lotions and moisturisers prior to class, as these will create slipperiness on the pole when you are trying to do moves.

 A bottle of water.
 (Please make sure to take it away with you after class.)

 A small towel.
 (We provide towels to clean the poles with, but some students prefer to bring their own.)

 Pole dancing is a relatively new sport.
 About a decade ago the pioneers of pole fitness brought the dance style out of strip clubs and into the dance studio.
 Pole would not be here if it were not for its exotic roots.